webarchymeta/v-net-browser/README.md

 # V-NET-browser

-A browser for 1-NET, based on electron, written in react.
+A browser for V-NET, based on electron, written in react.

 ![./screenshot.png](./screenshot.png)